ygavrylenko/healthkitdemo/README.md

     ```

  6. Now that's where the rubber hits the road!
- - Choose your emulator or your iPhone as a target (you have to specify develpment team if you use real iPhone)
+ - Choose your emulator or your physical device as a target --> If you want to install the sample app on a physical iOS device, you'll need an Apple Developer Account
  - Build the project, your demo application starts now
  - You should see communty log-in window, enter credentials of your communty patient (e.g. for Charles Green)
  - You have to authorize access to the Apple HealthKit if you start the app for the first time, please allow both type of measurements (Heart Rate and Weight)
  - You should also see some tasks for your patient on the first tab, retrieved from the org, if some exist (if not add some for demo purposes)
- - Before you start, close applicaton and enter some values in your HealthKit (you can do it manually)
+ - Before you start, close applicaton and enter some samples values in your HealthKit (you can do it manually) or check that you have measurements for Body Weight and Heart Rate.
- - Click on the tab in the middle, you should see the values from HealthKit
+ - Click on the tab in the middle (with Heart Icon), you should see the values from HealthKit
- - Click on arrow button in order to synchronize the data to health cloud
+ - Click on arrow button in right upper corner in order to *synchronize* the data to health cloud
- - Change to health cloud, now you should see the measurements as CareObservation objects in related list of your community patient!
+ - Change to your health cloud instance, now you should see the measurements as CareObservation objects in related list of your community patient!

 ## Read All About It